pypyr/pypyr-aws/README.rst

   pronounce how you like, but I generally say *piper* as in "piping down the valleys wild"

+  `pypyr <https://github.com/pypyr/pypyr-cli>`__ is a command line interface to run pipelines defined in yaml.

 *the pypyr aws plug-in*
   Run anything on aws.
 No really, anything.
 If the aws api supports it, the pypyr aws plug-in supports it.